PGY1 Pharmacy Residency

 The PG1 Pharmacy Residency at UF Health Shands Hospital is an ASHP-accredited program emphasizing clinical pharmacy practice and its relationship to the total health system.
 The residency provides a framework for the practitioner to develop the skills necessary for providing pharmaceutical care in a variety of different health care settings.

-- Adult Internal Medicine, General Pediatrics
+- Adult Internal Medicine, Critical Care, and General Pediatrics

 - Pharmacy Administration, Drug Policy and Medication Safety/Quality